Nigel2392/go-django/docs/routing.md

 In the above example, the `Static` handler will be called for any URL that starts with `/static/`.

+We have already implemented a static file server, so this is just an example; refer to [configuring](./configuring.md#pre-defined-settings) for more information.

 Each wildcard part of the URL will be available as a named parameter in the request's path variable context.

 This can be retrieved using the `mux.Vars` function on the request.